Gemba Kaizen Workshop - A focused collective approach towards World Class

 - The commitment must reflect the desire to strengthen the company's leading position through employee involvement and an intense focus on Lean Management.

 - The formation of a team in a Workshop is very important

-- The teams chosen for the workshop must be cross functional, cross departmental and across hierarchy as Albert Einstein aptly puts it, "The significant problems we see cannot be solved at the same level of thinking we were at when we created them.
+- The teams chosen for the workshop must be cross functional, cross departmental and across hierarchies as Albert Einstein aptly puts it, "The significant problems we see cannot be solved at the same level of thinking we were at when we created them.

 - Respect for individual is evidenced through establishment of camaraderie between employees at all organizational positions.